Employment Opportunities

 • Take notes at meetings as requested and prepare minutes for the Senior Pastor.

-• While the church employs a custodial staff, the Executive Assistant will keep the Senior
+• While the church employs a custodial staff, the Executive Assistant will keep the Senior Pastor’s office and conference rooms neat, clean, and ready for meetings, counseling sessions, and other appointments.

 • While the primary duties of the Executive Assistant will be to the Senior Pastor and they will report directly to the Senior Pastor, they will at times be assigned additional administrative responsibilities such as assisting and/or filling in for the Administrative Assistant.